NickPyll/Breast-Cancer-ML-R/README.md

 ```

 Notice in the output from head() that a few variables have spaces in their names.
 This naming convention is not
-compatible with many of the R procdures used in this tutorial, so those will have to be changed.
+compatible with many of the R procedures used in this tutorial, so those will have to be changed.

 ```{r Rename Columns}